qiujuer/ImageBlurring/README.md

 ## Need

-Download project, if you need import should `Android Studio` >= 1.0.0
+Development project, if you need import should `Gradle` version is 1.2.3 => gradle.2.8

 Project inside contain an instance of project, project with JNI source implementation, as well as the JNI generated file.